Meet Our Current Gallery Artists

 As his work comes more into public view, Garza recognizes parallels into his own life as a Dreamer from Matamoros, Mexico, who was raised in South Texas and Port Isabel but forced to keep a part of his identity hidden.
 As a child brought to the United States without citizenship, he faced potential deportation until becoming a DACA recipient as a teenager.
 Then, with legal protections, he could be open to others and pursue a future.

-Today, Joel is a resident artist of the Arts Business Incubator South Padre Island, where he sells his creations and offers hands-on workshops to allow others to experience the joy of making jewelry.
+Today, Joel is a resident artists at the Art Business Incubator SPI, where he sells his creations and offers hands-on workshops to allow others to experience the joy of making jewelry.

 Itzel Arlette is a Mexican artist whose work spans oil, watercolor, and ink.
 Her artistic journey began in childhood, inspired by her grandmother’s love for painting.
 Growing up in a small agricultural town in Mexico, Itzel developed a deep connection with farm animals and nature, themes that remain central to her work today.